A whole-body perspective on why your symptoms are communication, not failure.

 This approach didn’t come from a single training or textbook.

-It came from years of clinical work, and from my own experience with fertility in different seasons of my life — watching how bodies change when they feel supported rather than pushed.
+It came from years of clinical work, and from my own experience with fertility in different seasons of my life — where the same body, in different contexts, required very different kinds of support.

 Foundational things like nourishment, rest, blood-sugar balance, and stress support matter deeply.
 They create the conditions fertility depends on.

-For some women, those shifts are enough to create meaningful movement.
+For some women, focusing on these areas is enough to create meaningful movement and change.

-For others, they’re just the beginning — not because anything is wrong, but because their fertility story is more layered and needs more individualized understanding.
+For others, these areas are just the beginning — not because anything is wrong, but because their fertility story is more layered and needs more individualized understanding.

 Noticing what responds — and what doesn’t — is part of listening.